learn-co-students/interpolation-super-power-ruby-intro-000/README.md

 `colors` will be passed in as: `['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']`

-You must read from the `colors` argument and you can hardcode the order, there is no need to use `#each` or any loop.
-For example, given `letters = ["b","a","c"]` to print them in alphabetical order without iteration you could:
+You must read from the `colors` argument and you should hardcode the order.
+Do not use `#each` or any loop.
+For example, given `letters = ["b","a","c"]` to print them in alphabetical order without iteration you should:

 ```ruby
 letters = ["b","a","c"]